Mary L. Nohl Fund Fellowships for Individual Artists

 Five Artists Recognized in Fourteenth Cycle

-Five recipients of the Greater Milwaukee Foundation’s Mary L. Nohl Fund Fellowships for Individual Artists have been selected from a field of 158 applicants in the thirteenth annual competition.
-Jon Horvath and Frankie Latina were chosen in the Established Artist category and will each receive a $20,000 fellowship.
-Ben Balcom, Zach Hill, and Maggie Sasso will receive Emerging Artist fellowships of $10,000 each.
-In addition to receiving an award, the Nohl Fellows participate in an exhibition in the autumn following their award.
+Five recipients of the Greater Milwaukee Foundation’s Mary L. Nohl Fund Fellowships for Individual Artists have been selected from a field of 151 applicants in the fourteenth annual competition.
+Jesse McLean and Joseph Mougel were chosen in the Established Artist category and will each receive a $20,000 fellowship.
+Rose Curley, Robin Jebavy, and Brooke Thiele will receive Emerging Artist fellowships of $10,000 each.
+In addition to receiving an award, the Nohl Fellows participate in an exhibition at the Haggerty Museum of Art that opens in June 2017.
 An exhibition catalogue will be published and disseminated nationally.

-Finalists in the Established Artist category included Santiago Cucullu, Paul Druecke, Kevin J. Miyazaki, Joseph Mougel, and Shane Walsh.
+Finalists in the Established Artist category included Tom Berenz, Raoul Deal, Melissa Dorn Richards, Kevin J. Miyazaki, and Shane Walsh.

 Funded by the Greater Milwaukee Foundation’s Mary L. Nohl Fund and administered by the Bradley Family Foundation, the Mary L. Nohl Fund Fellowships for Individual Artists provide unrestricted funds for artists to create new work or complete work in progress.
 The program is open to practicing artists residing in the four-county area (Milwaukee, Waukesha, Ozaukee, and Washington counties).
 The Mary L. Nohl Fund also supports a Suitcase Fund for exporting work by local artists beyond the four-county area.

 Artist Mary L. Nohl of Fox Point, Wisconsin, died in December 2001 at the age of 87.
 She left a $9.6 million bequest to the Greater Milwaukee Foundation.
 Her fund supports local visual arts and education programs, keeping her passion for the visual arts alive in the community.

 About the Fellows